k8s-1/prometheus-operator-grafana/README.md

     kubectl get nodes -o wide # get node_ip
     ```
 * You can’t use http://localhost:9090 as your HTTP URL because Grafana won’t have access to it.
 You must expose prometheus using a NodePort or LoadBalancer.
-* Next, add and configure a dashboard, export to JSON
+* Next, add and configure a dashboard, export to JSON, include it in k8s config

 ## Removal